Insights into the physics of neutron star interiors from pulsar glitches: Two-fluid equations and mutual friction

 This tells us that, as long as $\mathcal{R}$ can be treated as a constant, the mutual friction is linear in the lag $\mathbf{v}_{np}$.

-In the outer core, the presence of entrainment causes the magnetisation of the neutron superfluid vortices, generated by the current of protons that are entrained by the local circulation associated with the vortex \citep{alpar84rapid,andersson_MF}.
+Now, the physical problem is to understand which microscopic processes have to be taken into account to estimate the mesoscopic parameter $\mathcal{R}$.
+In the outer core, it is believed that the presence of entrainment causes the magnetisation of the neutron superfluid vortices \cite{alpar84rapid,andersson_MF}: the current of protons that are entrained by the local circulation of a vortex creates a sort of solenoid.
 The scattering of the relativistic free electrons with these magnetised vortex cores is the main process that is taken into account in the estimates of $\mathcal{R}$.
+In the inner crust, the parameter $\mathcal{R}$ probably depends also on the relative velocity between the superfluid vortices and the normal component, meaning that the drag is nonlinear~\cite{celora2020MNRAS}.
+For low values of this relative velocity the drag is caused by phonon excitation in the crustal lattice \cite{Jones1990}, while for higher values of this parameter, the drag force is caused by excitation of Kelvin waves on the superfluid vortices~\cite{Jones1992, epstein_baym92, graber+2018}.

-In the inner crust, the drag depends also on the relative velocity between the superfluid vortices and the normal component.
-For low values of this relative velocity the drag is caused by phonon excitation in the crustal lattice \citep{Jones1990}, while for higher values of this parameter the drag force is caused by excitation of Kelvin waves on the superfluid vortices \citep{Jones1992, epstein_baym92}.
-A recent review on the calculation of the drag parameter due to Kelvin waves excitation has been presented in \citet{graber+2018}, while dynamical aspects related to the fact that vortices can bend are discussed in \citep{link2009,Wlazlowski2016}.
+It is also worth mentioning that, in the inner crust, different chemical gauge choices -- different definitions of the neutrons that are considered free \cite{carter_macro_2006} -- demand a more general treatment than the one outlined above: in addition to the Magnus and the drag forces, also other contributions could be included in the vortex equation of motion \eqref{rollino}.
+This is done to ensure that the final hydrodynamic theory is well behaved under redefinitions of the density $\rho_n$ of the n-component~\cite{GAVASSINO_iordanskii}. \\ \\